The Green Response to COVID-19:

 Values underpinning our response

-- Support for a Māori-led health response for Māori, and Pasifika-led health response for Pasifika, particularly in relation to increasing vaccine uptake.
+- Support for a Māori-led health response for Māori, and a Pasifika-led health response for Pasifika, particularly in relation to increasing vaccine uptake.

 - Ensure the costs of recovery land with those who can afford to pay, and economic stimulus tools help those with the least, instead of creating a windfall for the wealthy.